Seo cuid de na faclan a chuir mi ris an Fhaclair 'Am Faclair Beag' air loidhne.

 Some of you have written to ask what the definition of 'sean nos' singing is.
 Well now, that certainly is a loaded question, but I'll do my very best to help.

-There has been a lot of influence from other cultures on Gaelic singing styles and this is now beginning to influence audience appreciation of the genre.
+There has been a lot of influence on Gaelic singing styles from other cultures and this is now beginning to influence audience appreciation of the genre.
 Having a tuneful, natural voice and an uncontrived regional singing style is crucial.
 The essence and beauty of good sean-nòs singing is its totally untrained, natural, free and relaxed quality.
 Authentic singers are completely comfortable with their language, their song and their singing style; having been exposed to it and nurtured in it within their homes or communities since childhood, and these performances rarely have a contrived feel to them.

 For a performer to suggest that they are a traditional singer by merely singing a song which is generally accepted as being from the traditional canon is misleading.
 There is a LOT more to it than that.

 With fewer opportunities, nowadays, to hear true traditional singing in the remaining Gaelic communities, younger singers should therefore take time to seek out older traditional singers to listen to and learn from.
 Archive recordings are also easily accessible now, from the likes of the Tobar an Dualchais online database, which can help singers to familiarise themselves with songs and their own regional style.
 Care should be taken, however, about learning from these archive recordings without the help of a mentor who is familiar with the songs and styles, as nuances of pronunciation, style and phrasing could be lost on novices.
 I would always advise singers to fully digest the text of the song before marrying it with the melody.
-In this way it is hoped that phrasing, word stresses, assonance etc would be fully understood.
-This will make a huge difference with regard to how a singer will, eventually, communicate the song to their audience.
+In this way it is hoped that phrasing, word stresses, assonance etc would be fully understood and appreciated.
+This should make a huge difference to how a singer will, eventually, communicate the song to their audience.
 There has been a tendency, over a number of years, for singers to be heavily influenced by regularity of rhythm, and even native Gaelic speakers are now subject to this change.
 Some singers can be seen playing out the rhythm with their hands and/or fingers, while singing the song, keeping it in a strict rhythm.
 This often shows a lack of familiarity with the traditional free style and the all important language rhythms, giving the performance a very contrived quality.

 The tempo of a song may also vary according to the degree of ornamentation used.
 In the Scottish Gàidhealtachd, melismatic singing is much more pronounced in Lewis and in Harris, but nowadays there are fewer singers who ornament naturally and effortlessly in the traditional style.
 However, some singers, wherever they come from, feel that ornamentation is a requisite of any traditional singing; this, unfortunately, results in the introduction of a very artificial form of ornamentation in some performances.
 Affected, excessive or peculiar embellishments / ornamentation are unpleasant to listen to and add nothing to a sean-nòs performance, indeed they totally strip it of it's traditional 'nòs' and should be avoided at all costs.

 A style of singing which has been nurtured since childhood will always sound natural and will stand the test of time.
-A true traditional singer, brought up with melismatic singing, will never think about about when or where to embellish notes, it will be as natural to them as breathing or as natural as their accent (as said above).
+A true traditional singer, brought up with melismatic singing, will never think about when or where to embellish notes, it will be as natural to them as breathing or as natural as their accent (as mentioned above).

-When a singer is brought up with an indigenous singing style their performance of a song will always sound natural but because so little true 'seinn dùchasach' is now heard in our Gaelic communities younger singers often learn their songs from commercial recordings which, although attractive in sound and quality, are too often based on techniques and styles outwith their own region and culture, and are usually from a variety of sources, with many singers now adopting mainstream jazz, blues, rock and pop styles within their performance.
+When a singer is brought up with an indigenous singing style their performance of a song will always sound natural but because so little true 'seinn dùchasach' is now heard in our Gaelic communities, younger singers often learn their songs from commercial recordings which, although attractive in sound and quality, are too often based on techniques and styles outwith their own region and culture, and are usually from a variety of sources, with many singers now adopting mainstream jazz, blues, rock and pop styles within their performance.
 This shows that the emphasis is more on pleasing a non-Gàidhealach audience than on respecting the song or the traditional genre.
 There is an element of the inferiority complex in this trend and suggests that some Gaelic song performers require to be validated by those from outside the culture before they feel comfortable about their own performance.
 The danger in this is that the fickle nature of fashions and trends will render them ignorant of the true roots of the songs they perform, and they will certainly be unable to perform them authentically and/or pass them on to a younger generation.
 What then of the unbroken chain ?